In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 Source: European Commission

-Complaints were prescribed for internet users (or any other users) to use against businesses who do not comply with data privacy laws and violate their users’ rights.
+Complaints were prescribed for internet users (or any other users) to use against businesses that do not comply with data privacy laws and violate their users’ rights.
 Therefore, feel free to submit one at any time when you can reasonably think that your rights have been violated.

-In most cases, though, you’ll find a way to submit the complaint through their website.
+In most cases, you’ll find a way to submit the complaint through their website.
 You can see an example of the ICO of the UK, and here you can see how CNIL handles complaints in France.
 Submitting one is as easy as it could get.

 After submitting the complaint, you need to wait.